Table of Contents

 Purchasing Inventory

 Rapid growth can lead to problems with inventory management.
-If you’re experiencing a sudden increase in demand and you don’t have enough money to scale up production, you will have to turn customers away.
+If you’re experiencing a sudden increase in demand and you don’t have enough money to scale up production, you may have to turn customers away.
 A loan to expand your business can be a good solution.

 Expanding Into a New Market

-Whether you’re thinking about physically moving into a new geographical location or looking to enter the e-commerce space, expanding into a new market can translate into more customers for your products or services.
+Whether you’re thinking about physically moving into a new geographic location or looking to enter the e-commerce space, expanding into a new market can translate into more customers for your products or services.
 It can take a large amount of funds to get a good foothold, and an expansion loan can help you cover those costs.

 Pros and Cons of Small Business Expansion Loans